epierce/cas-json-tool/README.md

 JSON-based CAS ServiceRegistry configuration file editor.
 This command creates/modifies JSON files that are compatible with [JsonServiceRegistryDao](https://github.com/Unicon/cas-addons/blob/master/src/main/java/net/unicon/cas/addons/serviceregistry/JsonServiceRegistryDao.java).

 ## Build
-You can build the project from source using the following Maven command:
+You can build the project from source using the following command:

-     mvn clean package
+     ./gradlew distZip  (gradlew.bat distZip on Windows)

-Once the build is complete, you will be left with two jar files in the `target` directory:
+Once the build is complete, you will be left with a zip file in the `build/distributions` directory:

-     cas-json-tool-0.2.0.jar
-     cas-json-tool-0.2.0-jar-with-dependencies.jar

-You can use either version, but the one including the dependencies has been slightly faster in my testing.
+     cas-json-tool-0.2.5.zip

 ## Install
-I've included an installer script `install_tool.sh` that takes a single parameter: the directory to install cas-json-tool in:

-    sudo ./install_tool.sh /usr/local/apps

-    Creating directory structure

-    cas-json-tool installation complete!

-    Please add the following lines to your .bashrc or .bash_profile export CASTOOL_HOME=/usr/local/apps/cas-json-tool
-    export PATH="$PATH:$CASTOOL_HOME/bin"
+Just move the zip file and extract it whereever you want to install it.
+Make sure to at the `cas-json-tool-0.2.5/bin` directory to your `$PATH`

 The install command creates a new directory (cas-json-tool-0.2.0) that contains all of the necessary jar files and some shell/groovy scripts: